-These estimates are based mainly on data from the U.S. Census Bureau’s Current Population Survey and its American Community Survey, using the widely accepted residual methodology employed by Pew Research Center for many years.
-These new estimates update and revise previous estimates for 2012 (310,000 previously; now 305,000) and 2013 (295,000 previously; now 290,000) based on more detailed data sources.
+These estimates are based on data from the U.S. Census Bureau’s Current Population Survey and American Community Survey, using the widely accepted “residual methodology” employed by Pew Research for many years.

-In 2014, there were 4.7 million U.S.-born children younger than 18 living with unauthorized-immigrant parents.
-There also were 725,000 children younger than 18 who were unauthorized immigrants themselves and lived with unauthorized-immigrant parents.
+Most children of unauthorized immigrants in the U.S. are born here, and therefore are citizens.
+In 2012, there were 4.5 million U.S.-born children younger than 18 living with unauthorized-immigrant parents.
+There also were 775,000 children younger than 18 who were unauthorized immigrants themselves and lived with unauthorized-immigrant parents.
 These totals do not count U.S.-born children of unauthorized immigrants who do not live with their parents.

 The nation’s unauthorized immigrants are more likely than in the past to be long-term residents of the U.S., and are increasingly likely to live with U.S.-born children.
 In 2012, there were 4 million unauthorized-immigrant adults who lived with their U.S.-born children, both minor and adult.
 They made up 38% of unauthorized immigrant adults.
 By comparison, in 2000, 2.1 million unauthorized-immigrant adults, or 30% of this group, lived with their U.S.-born children, minor and adult.

 These new estimates, which include a 2008 estimate of 355,000 births to unauthorized-immigrant parents, differ slightly from a previous estimate for 2008 of 340,000 births to unauthorized parents, because they use different data sources and methodology.